angelisevargas/Worldwide-Layoffs-Data-Analysis/README.md

 - Used a self-join to populate missing industry data

 ## Exploratory Data Analysis
-- Analyzed layoffs by company, industry, country, and year
+- Analyzed layoffs by company, industry, country, year, and company stage
+- Identified companies that laid off 100% of their workforce
-- Examined monthly layoff trends
+- Examined full-company layoffs based on funding raised
-- Calculated rolling totals using window functions
+- Analyzed monthly layoff trends and calculated rolling totals
-- Ranked the top five companies by layoffs each year using `DENSE_RANK()`
+- Ranked the top five companies with the most layoffs each year using `DENSE_RANK()`

 ## Tableau Dashboard
 🚧 In Progress

 ## Skills Demonstrated
-SQL • Data Cleaning • CTEs • Joins • Window Functions • Exploratory Data Analysis • Tableau
+SQL • Data Cleaning • CTEs • Joins • Window Functions • Aggregate Functions • Exploratory Data Analysis • Tableau